ritwik1709/CircleTalk_ChatApp/README.md

 # CircleTalk_ChatApp
 CircleTalk a real-time group chat application enabling multiple users to log in and chat in a single conversation space.
-Utilized ReactJS for interactive frontend interface with & CSS for styling.
+Utilized ReactJS for interactive frontend interface with & ChakraUI, CSS for styling.
 Implemented Firebase Authentication for secure and seamless user login & Firestore for real-time database Management.

 ## Features
 - Required just your Email for SignIn purpose without any details.
 - All the users must be signedIn to start conversation.
 - Real-time conversation at a single conversation space.
+- user can share images and files within the chat.

 ## Technologies Used
 - ReactJS